MedVisBonn/OCT-Annotation-Tool/README.rst

 -------------------
 OCT-Annotation-Tool
 -------------------
-The OCT-Annotation Tool automaticall segments the RPE and BM layers in OCT scans using a convolution neuronal network.
+The OCT-Annotation Tool automatically segments the RPE and BM layers in OCT scans using a convolution neuronal network.
 Uncertainty measures lead the user to those B-scans that probably need manual correction.
 In addition, the software automatically segments drusen from the RPE and BM layers and has tools for quickly editing them.

 * Free software: GNU General Public License v3